MellowYarker/RustX/README.md

   - There is a 50% chance of buying, 50% chance of selling.
 The price of each order deviates +/- 5% from the last traded price, and the number of shares is randomly chosen from a short range.

 ## Technical Details
-Basically no effort has gone to performance, but I measured about 1.5 min for 1 million orders (no print statements).
-I suspect most of the runtime is spent moving elements in the buy/sell vectors, and that using BSTs here would result in far better performance (we insert/remove the front of a large vector *very frequently*).
+<strike>Basically no effort has gone to performance, but I measured about 1.5 min for 1 million orders (no print statements).
+I suspect most of the runtime is spent moving elements in the buy/sell vectors, and that using BSTs here would result in far better performance (we insert/remove the front of a large vector *very frequently*).</strike>

+By sorting the sell orders in descending order, we can pop the lowest offer off the back of the vector instead removing from the front.
+This brought the runtime down to ~23 sec for 1 million orders.
+We still move entries around when inserting in a way that maintains the vector order, there are still gains up for grabs if we use a data structure that has better insertion guarantees.
 ## Demo
 In this demo, 3 `buy` orders are placed and subsequently sorted by price, then 4 `sell` orders are placed.
 Some of these `sell` orders consume existing buy orders and then disappear, others consume buy orders and then remain on the market.